 Advertisment

 Image from film Dhak Dhak | Image Credit: imdb

-Intergenerational friendships bring the best of both generations and have been reported to upgrade women's lifestyle two fold.
+Intergenerational friendships bring the best of both generations and have been reported to upgrade women's lifestyles twofold.
 It then becomes necessary to decode how this 'unconventional' friendship has now become convenient, comforting and courageous for many women.
-Exploring the idea of female friendships in itself is a diverse realm where one looks into how it becomes not only an escape point but also a medium to uplift and enrich their lives.
+Exploring the idea of female friendships in itself is a diverse realm where one looks into how it becomes not only an escape point but also a medium to uplift and enrich their life.

+Advertisment